GuidesJanuary 23, 20268 min read

 Merchant StrategistPayCoinPro Team

-Adding cryptocurrency payments to your application has never been easier.
-The official paycoinpro npm package provides a type-safe, developer-friendly way to integrate crypto payments into any Node.js or Next.js project.
-This guide walks you through the complete integration process.
+The official paycoinpro npm package makes it simple to add crypto payments to any Node.js or Next.js project.
+This guide walks you through the complete integration.

 What You'll Build